 PREP TIME 30 min / COOK TIME 20 min / NEED blender / non-stick skillet / MAKES 2 cups

 Amaranth is a pseudocereal grown for its edible starchy seeds; it is not in the same botanical family as true cereals such as wheat and rice.
+Amaranth can be boiled and eaten as a cereal like oatmeal or added to granola and many other dishes.
+It must be cooked in order to be digested.
 Amaranth, which is gluten-free, is a good source of fiber, protein, manganese, magnesium, phosphorus and iron.
-Uncooked amaranth is not digested.
-It can be boiled and eaten as a cereal like oatmeal or added to granola and many other dishes.

 WARNINGS: In small amounts, turmeric has few reported side effects, though there have been reports of nausea, dizziness or diarrhea.
 You should consult a health professional if you are taking therapeutic amounts of turmeric or curcumin.